pangeo-bot/mybinder.org-upgrades/blogpost.md

 ## Step 9: Confirm and merge!

-If we checked the mybinder.org PRs, we would now see the automated PR from our account!
+If we check the mybinder.org PRs, we would now see the automated PR from our account!

 ## Step 10: Automating the script (cronjob)

 Now that we have a script we can simply execute to create a PR, we want to make this as hands-off as possible.
-Generally we have two options: (1) set this script to be run on as a [cron job](https://en.wikipedia.org/wiki/Cron); (2) have a web app listener that gets pinged whenever a change is made and executes your script as a response.
+Generally we have two options: (1) set this script to be run as a [cron job](https://en.wikipedia.org/wiki/Cron); (2) have a web app listener that gets pinged whenever a change is made and executes your script as a response.

-Given that these aren't super urgent updates that need to be made seconds or minutes after a repository update, we will go for the easier and less comptutationally expensive option of cron.
+Given that these aren't super urgent updates that need to be made seconds or minutes after a repository update, we will go for the easier and less comptutationally-expensive option of cron.

 If you aren't familiar with cron, it's simply a system program that will run whatever command you want at whatever time or time interval you want.
 For now, we've decided that we want to execute this script every hour.
-Since I have a few projects going on, I like to keep the crontab jobs in a file:
+Since I have a few projects going on, I like to keep the cron jobs in a file:

 ```
 vim crontab-jobs
 ```

 You can define your cron jobs here with the correct sytnax (space-separated).
 Check out [this site](https://crontab.guru/every-1-hour) for help with the crontab syntax.
 Since we want to run this every hour, we will set it to run on the 0 minutes, for every hour, every day, every month, every year.
-We also need to make sure it has the correct environment variable with your GitHub token, so we'll add that to the command.
+We also need to make sure it has the correct environment variable with the GitHub access token, so we'll add that to the command.

 ```
 0 * * * * cd /home/pi/projects/mybinder.org-upgrades && HENCHBOT_TOKEN='XXXXX' /home/pi/miniconda3/bin/python henchbot.py
 ```

-Now we point our crontab to the file we've created to load the jobs.
+Now we point our cron to the file we've created to load the jobs.

 ```
 crontab crontab-jobs